mikeperry-tor/vanguards/README_SECURITY.md

 onion service, and/or set **circ_max_megabytes** in your [vanguards.conf](https://github.com/mikeperry-tor/vanguards/blob/master/vanguards-example.conf)
 to an appropriate value for your service.
+And
-And [#monitor-your-service](monitor your service) for evidence of any unexpected spikes in traffic volume.
+[monitor your service](#monitor-your-service) for evidence of any unexpected spikes in traffic volume.

 Additionally, since quantum computing is rapidly improving, it is worth noting that this adversary's ability to store large quantities of traffic for later